jlpteaching/ECS154B/lab1/lab1.md

 ## Academic misconduct reminder

 You are to work on this project **individually**.
-You may discuss *high level concepts* with one another (e.g., how to draw the diagram), but all work must be completed on your own.
+You may discuss *high level concepts* with one another (e.g., talking about the diagram), but all work must be completed on your own including drawing the diagram.

+**Remember, DO NOT POST YOUR CODE PUBLICLY ON GITHUB!**
+Any code found on github that is not the base template you are given will be reported to SJA.

 # Hints